-Ainsley Bowden (Porshapwr) : Founder and Admin
+Ainsley Bowden (Porshapwr) : President and Founder

 What’s your history with gaming?
 I started gaming on the Atari 2600 and Collecovision when I was 4 and quickly fell in love with it.
 When I was 6 I played Super Mario Brothers at a friend’s house and was hooked for life.
 In my early 20s I began collecting quite seriously and have owned more consoles and games than I could count over the years.
 Nowadays, I play on all platforms and collect many gaming related collectibles including figures, statues, books, and prints.